programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 If everything went well, you should see the results of the classification on the console as a JavaScript object.
 Let's take a closer look at the output.
 Note that the exact numbers you get may vary.
 This is the output from the first image:

-{% include figure.html filename="console_output.png" alt="Visual description of figure image" caption="Figure 10.
+{% include figure.html filename="console_output.png" alt="The terminal is displayed from Google Chrome for the JavaScript output.
+There is a label for the following items: Aircraft, Boat, Angel Demon, House, and Horse Racing The confidence for each of these is listed following the same order.
+Rounded, the values are 0.653, 0.346, 0.00008, 0.000002, 1.42e-7." caption="Figure 9.
 Example output." %}

 If you look inside the JavaScript object (in most browsers, this is done by clicking on the arrow symbol next to the object name), you will see the output for the `testing0.jpg` image list all the possible classes by probability and confidence.
 We see that `results[0]` contains the most likely result with the label listed in `results[0].label`.
 There is also a confidence score in `results[0]`.
 Confidence provides a percentage value which indicates how certain our model is of the first label.